 Vocational (trade) schools and/or college programs can offer help qualifying for a skilled trade.
-Some may offer specific courses, programs, certificates, or degrees tailored for applicable job requirements.
+Some may offer specific courses, programs, certificates, or degrees tailored to applicable job requirements.

-Even if your state doesn’t have certain requirements, completing certificates and other educational programs may help you to become more competitive in your field and/or with customers.
+Even if your state doesn’t have specific requirements, completing certificates and other educational programs may help you to become more competitive in your field and/or with customers.

 Current Skilled Trade Services

-Unpredictable factors can make it difficult to determine current skilled trade jobs in demand, or if they’ll remain in demand.
-The COVID pandemic threw a wrench in many industries, for example, with both positive (higher job openings) and negative (safety and supply issues) impacts.
+Unpredictable factors can make it difficult to determine whether or not current trade jobs will remain in demand.
+The COVID pandemic threw a wrench in many industries, with positive (higher job openings) and negative (safety and supply issues) impacts.

-However, some skilled trades are difficult to automate, outsource, or downsize.
-For many jobs, there will be some demand for skilled trade workers even during tough economic downturns.
+However, some trades are difficult to automate, outsource, or downsize.
+There will be some demand for skilled trade workers for many jobs, even during tough economic downturns.